 ****Visit our "Disclosure Policy and Cookies" for details.
 Affiliate links appear on this page from Google Adsense, Amazon, Order Out of Chaos, Impact affiliate members, Release, Repurpose, Reorganize, and Shareasale affiliate members.****

-While thinking about November, one word comes to mind -- gratitude -- being grateful for the things we have and the family and friends around us.
-Since gratitude challenges are common, and you can find them anywhere, I decided to add a twist to this Your Favorite Things Challenge.
+While thinking about November, one word comes to mind—gratitude—being grateful for the things we have and the family and friends around us.
+Since gratitude challenges are common and can be found anywhere, I decided to add a twist to this Your Favorite Things Challenge.

 Jump to: